ronenkr/Tera2321/README.md

 ![Bottom](/5030_pcb_bottom.jpg)

 ## Console pads
-Found console connection, but only the TX line, Baud rate **57600**
+Found console connection, but only the TX line, Baud rate is **57600**

 Could not find the RX or the OS does not respond to input.